 • Fuel Oil • High-sulfur fuel oil crack spread to Dubai crude down 32 cents at $5.81/bbl at 10:20 a.m.
 Singapore time, according to PVM • November HSFO swaps up $1.75, or 0.3%, at $663.75/ton • Viscosity spread up 75 cents at $13.25/ton

-Aluminum fell for a fifth day to the lowest price in more than a month after car sales unexpectedly fell in China and Alcoa Inc. (AA) cut its demand forecast, dimming the outlook for metals consumption.
+Aluminum fell for a fifth day to the lowest price in more than a month after car sales unexpectedly fell in China and Alcoa Inc. (AA:US) cut its demand forecast, dimming the outlook for metals consumption.
 Copper was little changed.

 Aluminum for delivery in three months slid as much as 0.8 percent to $1,993 a metric ton on the London Metal Exchange, the lowest price since Sept.
 7. The metal yesterday tumbled 2.2 percent, the most since July 20, as Alcoa, the largest U.S. aluminum producer, cut its demand estimate for this year, citing a slowdown in China.
 Copper on the LME dropped as much as 0.7 percent to $8,105 a ton, the lowest since Sept.
 26.